Settings

 Finally, I love generative art.
 I'm a huge fan.
 But, too few works appeal to the human condition, and they're often just algorithmic designs.

-• kiririn7 10 months ago
+• kiririn7 a year ago

 i really like the idea of nfts (despite not owning any) but i feel like there is a problem with the current implementation, i imagine they will be big in the future but not in their current form. humans want to show off their things to get status from them(expensive cars, expensive game items(csgo)) with nfts there is no real way to show them off, the closest thing was profile pictures. im not sure of a good way to solve this, i think zuck said something about putting nfts in your metahouse

-syntaxterror 10 months ago
+syntaxterror a year ago

 My favourite code based generative artists, in no particular order: